 Phones and laptops emit a kind of light called blue light, and this type of light has been shown to interrupt the body’s natural sleep cycle by suppressing melatonin – a hormone which tells you you’re sleepy.
 When electronics are used too soon before bedtime your brain becomes alert.

-Zac and I have really made a point of putting all of our electronics to sleep at least an hour before we do.
-We have gone back to basics by trying to read a book before we go to sleep.
+I have really made a point of trying to hop off any electronics about an hour before I go to sleep.
+I’ve gone back to basics by trying to read a book before I go to sleep.
 When I do, I notice an improvement in the quality of my sleep and feeling much more energized when I wake up.